Table of Contents

 All of these unknowns add up and stoke stress and anxiety.
 To deal with the worry and fear, some may chose to ignore the growing threat of the coronavirus.
 Denial is a comfortable blanket to throw over one’s head when reality looks a little too scary.
 But suppressing the fears through denial will only exacerbate the anxiety.
 Not only is there fear of the virus, but the paralysis to do anything proactive to prepare will only fuel further anxiety later.

-9 Tips for Managing Anxiety and Stress to Protect our Mental Health During the Pandemic
+9 Tips for Managing Anxiety and Stress

 It is totally appropriate to recognize the signs of anxiety in oneself at a time like this.
 Again, it is the feeling of being out of control over a situation that makes us feel so scared.
 But we are all, globally, in the same boat.
 No one is immune from this trigger.
 If we recognize that we are not alone, and that everyone is feeling tense right now, that will go a long way toward achieving some equilibrium.
 So, take some deep cleansing breaths and embrace these tips for managing anxiety during the coronavirus outbreak: